The warning signs of a disc brake caliper problem. Vehicle manufacturers put a lot of time in making their brake

 When this happens the most common complaint from the driver would be a pulling condition when applying the brakes.
-With this type of disc brake caliper problem usually the harder the braking the harder they pull.
+With this type of caliper problem the harder the braking the harder the car pulls.

 This is a good thing, because it helps isolate the problem area.
 Sometimes you'll find the inboard pad worn more than the outboard one, but overall the pads on that wheel wear at a faster rate than on the other wheels of the vehicle.

 In the case of a caliper leaking brake fluid, most often the driver complaint would be an illuminated brake warning light.
 This can start as an intermittent condition where the light goes on and off.
 When fluid leaks out of the brake system there's a float in the master cylinder that will turn on the red light.
 This is to notify the driver of a potentially very serious problem.

 If the caliper begins leaking brake fluid the most likely cause is a failed piston seal.
 However, on very old vehicles the rubber brake lines can also leak out near the calipers.
 Some shops recommend overhauling the original calipers.

 The word overhaul sounds great but that really means they are replacing the rubber seals.
 A seal kit is cheap and the labor is high.
 This way the shop makes more money.
 I prefer to replace the caliper assembly with either a new or re-manufactured unit that would carry some kind of warranty.

 Loaded calipers are completely assembled with new friction pads and all mounting hardware included.
 Besides the convenience and savings on installation time these completely assembled calipers also reduced the odds of human error.
 Humans can make mistakes and I like to avoid this when talking about a caliper overhaul.